EcoSynthesisX/Articles/Mirror_Taking Notes on the Development of the Global Impact Market: How Blockchain Opened the Way to Capitalization of Public Good.md

 # Taking Notes on the Development of the Global Impact Market: How Blockchain Opened the Way to Capitalization of Public Good

-This article is the first in a series dedicated to EcoSynthesisX's vision of the Global Impact Market, a future where public goods become liquid assets.
+This article is the first in a series dedicated to EcoSynthesisX's vision of the Global Impact Market, a future where public goods become liquid.
 This series aims to highlight practical steps to achieve this vision.

 ### Status Quo